DIDSR/ValidPath/docs/installation.rst

 .. code-block:: console

-    $ conda install -c conda-forge slideprotoolbox
+    $ conda install -c conda-forge ValidPath

 Direct Installation of SlidePro
 ==================

-You can install required packages and then use pip to install the slideprotoolbox.
+You can install required packages and then use pip to install the ValidPath.

 Windows
 ^^^^^^^